cheta-nyadav/fake-job-prediction/README.md

    5. **checked for class imbalance** — that will be handled in the next step

 You can find the complete preprocessing code in the notebook [here](https://github.com/cheta-nyadav/fake-job-prediction/blob/main/Data%20Preparation.ipynb)

+---
+## ⚖️ Class Imbalance Handling

+The dataset was highly imbalanced, with ~95% real jobs and only ~5% fake.
+This skews model performance, making it biased toward predicting all jobs as real.

+To address this, we used **Random Undersampling**, which balances the data by randomly reducing the majority class to match the minority class.
+Though it discards some data, it's a fast and effective method for MVP-level projects.
+This gave us a balanced dataset, ready for model training.
+---